OpenBB-finance/OpenBB/website/content/stocks/behavioural_analysis/historical/_index.md

                         the metric to plot

 optional arguments:
-  -t TICKER, --ticker TICKER
-                        ticker for which to fetch data -s [{date,value}], --sort [{date,value}]
+  -s [{date,value}], --sort [{date,value}]
                         the parameter to sort output table by -d [{asc,desc}], --direction [{asc,desc}]